GuillaumeOj/PurBeurreSubstitute/Readme.md

 We also check the value for ```categories_lc``` is ```fr```.

+### Insert data in the database

 If all these criteria are satisfied, the product is registered in the database.
-Otherwise it is ignored.
+If a product is duplicated, for example ```Nutella``` in differrent quantity (big, medium and little pot) or with the same barcode, the application may update the database with the most recently updated product.